Differentially Quantized Gradient Methods: Introduction

 As \eqref{eqn:rate-fcn-upper} indicates, each of the novel DQ algorithms achieves the corresponding $\sigma_{\textrm A}$ once the rate passes a hard threshold.
 In other words, there is no loss at all due to quantization once the rate is high enough.

 We show an information-theoretic converse of the form

 which applies to any ``quantized gradient descent'' algorithm $ \textrm A$ (in the class of ``quantized gradient descent'' algorithms, summarized in \figref{fig:diagram}, the server can utilize only the last quantized input to form the next iterate).
 Recalling the classical result of Rogers \cite[Th.
 3]{Rogers-63} that shows the existence of quantizers with covering efficiency $\rho_n \to 1$ as $n \to \infty$ and comparing \eqref{eqn:rate-fcn-upper} and \eqref{eqn:rate-fcn-lower}, one can deduce the asymptotic optimality of DQ-GD within the class of ``GD-like'' algorithms.
-In contrast, the widely adopted method that quantizes the gradient of its current iterate directly \cite{FriedlanderSchmidt-12,Alistarh-17,Wen-17,Bernstein-18} referred to as naively quantized (NQ) GD in this paper, has contraction factor
+In contrast, the natural method that quantizes the gradient of its current iterate directly \cite{FriedlanderSchmidt-12,Alistarh-17,Wen-17,Bernstein-18} referred to as naively quantized (NQ) GD in this paper, has contraction factor (in the single-worker scenario; see Section~\ref{sec:multiworker} for the multi-worker result)

 where $\kappa \geq 1$ is the condition number of $\fcn f$.
 The guarantee \eqref{eq:DQ-NGintro} is significantly worse than \eqref{eq:DQ-GDintro}.

 Our numerical results indicate that the upper bounds \eqref{eqn:rate-fcn-upper} and \eqref{eq:DQ-NGintro} accurately represent the actual achieved contraction factors.